sclorg/varnish-container/src/README.md

 https://github.com/sclorg/varnish-container.
 In that repository you also can find another versions of Python environment Dockerfiles.
-Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7`, for RHEL8 it's `Dockerfile.rhel8` and the Fedora Dockerfile is called Dockerfile.fedora.
+Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7`, for RHEL8 it's `Dockerfile.rhel8`, Dockerfile for CentOS Stream 8 is called `Dockerfile.c8s`, Dockerfile for CentOS Stream 9 is called `Dockerfile.c9s` and the Fedora Dockerfile is called Dockerfile.fedora.